shoatman/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-aad-sso.md

 4. Select **Expose an API** under **Manage**.
 Select the **Set** link to generate the Application ID URI in the form of `api://{AppID}`.
 Insert your fully qualified domain name (with a forward slash "/" appended to the end) between the double forward slashes and the GUID.
 The entire ID should have the form of: `api://fully-qualified-domain-name.com/{AppID}`
     * ex: `api://subdomain.example.com:6789/c6c1f32b-5e55-4997-881a-753cc1d563b7`.

+> Question: Why not just use api://<appId>?
+You're registering an API and this app registration is not use as a client from within Teams at anypoint.

 > [!NOTE]
 > If you get an error saying that the domain is already owned but you own it, follow the procedure at [Quickstart: Add a custom domain name to Azure Active Directory](/azure/active-directory/fundamentals/add-custom-domain) to register it, and then repeat this step.
 (This error can also occur if you are not signed in with credentials of an admin in the Office 365 tenancy).